btmorr/leifdb/README.md

 - changes in cluster membership

 General application:
-- Add scripts for starting a cluster / changing membership
+- Add scripts for starting a cluster / changing membership (probably something to the tune of [Docker] + [Kubernetes] + [Terraform])
+- Performance benchmarking (see the "Measurement" section of [Paxos Made Live] for a couple of ways to set up benchmarks) (also, compare performance with differing levels of debug logging turned on)
-- OpenAPI compatibility for HTTP API?
+- Swagger/OpenAPI compatibility for HTTP API
 - Dashboard for visualization / management of a cluster?

 ## Prior art